AugmentedAJ/Long-Context-Code-Bench/README.md

 ## Overview

 Long-Context-Bench evaluates how well coding agents can understand, modify, and integrate changes across **massive repositories with tens of thousands of files** when given natural-language task instructions derived from PR metadata.
-The primary use cases are **generating leaderboards** to rank agent performance and **comparing agents side-by-side** using labeled test runs.
+Primary use case: **side-by-side agent comparison using test labels** for reproducible, apples-to-apples runs across enterprise-scale repositories.
+Leaderboards are supported as a secondary workflow.

 **Key Features:**
 - 🏆 **Leaderboard Generation**: Rank multiple agents across standardized benchmarks